StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 mov r3,#0x0
 ldrsh r2,[r2,r3]
 ```
 This loads an address into `r2` from data value `DAT_08048394`, then loads the value at the address into `r2`.
-Look at address 0x48394 to find that the value of `DAT_08048394` is 0x080F4FB6.
+Look at address 0x8048394 to find that the value of `DAT_08048394` is 0x80F4FB6.
 This is within ROM, which is promising; ROM cannot normally be written to, so chances are that this is the source of the value 0x64.

-With this address in mind, go back to mGBA and go to address 0x080F4FB6 in the memory viewer.
+With this address in mind, go back to mGBA and go to address 0x80F4FB6 in the memory viewer.
 You will find the value 0x64 at the address, confirming that this is the location of the Oran Berry's HP heal amount.
 >![](/assets/img/reverse-engineering/oran-berry-found.png)<br>
 >The location of the Oran Berry's heal amount

-To test the address we found for the heal amount, reload your save state, change the 0x64 at address 0x080F4FB6 to 0x0A in the memory viewer (0x0A = 10 in decimal), and eat the Oran Berry again to see how much it heals.
-You may wish to delete the watchpoint and breakpoint from earlier to avoid hitting them again now that we are finished with them.
+To test the address we found for the heal amount, reload your save state, change the 0x64 at address 0x80F4FB6 to 0x0A in the memory viewer (0x0A = 10 in decimal), and eat the Oran Berry again to see how much it heals.
+Delete the watchpoint and breakpoint from earlier to avoid hitting them again now that we're finished with them.
 >![](/assets/img/reverse-engineering/oran-berry-changed.png)<br>
 >The changed Oran Berry heal amount

 Success!
-We've found that the Oran Berry's heal amount is stored at 0x080F4FB6.
+We've found that the Oran Berry's heal amount is stored at 0x80F4FB6.
 Technically, if you edited the game binary and changed the value at byte 0xF4FB6, you'd create a minimal ROM hack that nerfs the Oran Berry's healing.
 Creating ROM hacks is out of the scope of this tutorial, but this demonstrates a piece of the process for creating these types of hacks.

 >Note that changed values in ROM in mGBA will not revert back if you load a save state.
 If you want to revert ROM values, you can either change them back manually or reload the ROM in the emulator.

 ### Reading assembly forwards
 Perhaps obviously, reading assembly forward is a way to figure out how game logic works.

 Let's use the same functionality from the previous section.
-Go back to address 0x8077cd6 in Ghidra, where the player's HP is healed from a berry.
+Go back to address 0x8077CD6 in Ghidra, where the player's HP is healed from a berry.
 >![](/assets/img/reverse-engineering/read-assembly-forwards.png)<br>
 >Assembly code for healing the player with a berry

-We saw that the instruction at 0x8077cd4, `strh r0,[r4,#0xe]`, sets the player's HP to the heal amount + the player's current HP.
-In the assembly, you can see a conditional `ble` statement that checks if `r0` (the calculated heal amount) is less than the value in `r1`.
+We saw that the instruction at 0x8077CD4, `strh r0,[r4,#0xe]`, sets the player's HP to the heal amount + the player's current HP.
+At address 0x8077CDC, you can see a conditional `ble` statement that checks if `r0` (the calculated heal amount) is less than `r1`.
 Alternatively, you can look at the decompilation to find this same conditional, where the calculated value is `iVar3` and the player's HP value is `*(short *)(iVar4 + 0xe)`.
-If the conditional is not met, then another value is stored in the player's HP.
+If the conditional is not met, then another value is stored in the player's HP (the `strh r0,[r4,#0xe]` at 0x8077CE0).

 >Since the player's HP is accessed using an offset, this is an indicator that the player's HP is within a struct, likely containing other values related to the player.
 The player's HP is at offset 0xe in this struct.